Summary

 Please open PowerPoint and create this deck for me.

-Step 3: Watch Claude work.
-After you confirm the action, Claude will:
+Step 3: Observe Claude’s work.
+After the action is confirmed, Claude will:

-- Open PowerPoint from your taskbar or applications folder.
+- Open PowerPoint from the taskbar or applications folder.

-- Select a blank presentation (or apply a built-in theme if you specified one).
+- Select a blank presentation (or apply a built-in theme if one was specified).

-- Create the title slide — typing the title, subtitle, and date.
+- Create the title slide and enter the title, subtitle, and date.

-- Add new slides one by one, selecting appropriate layouts (title + content, two-column, blank for charts).
+- Add new slides one by one, selecting appropriate layouts (title with content, two-column, or blank for charts).

-- Enter all the text content — headings, bullet points, data figures.
+- Enter all text content, including headings, bullet points, and data figures.

-- Apply formatting — font sizes, colors, alignment.
+- Apply formatting such as font sizes, colours, and alignment.

-- Apply a cohesive theme — adjusting the slide master if needed.
+- Apply a cohesive theme, adjusting the slide master where necessary.

-- Save the file to your preferred location.
+- Save the file to the preferred location.

 The revenue slide looks great, but can you: